DanieleDeSensi/peafowl/README.md

 + Data leak prevention
 + Quality of Service and Traffic shaping (e.g. to give higher priority to VoIP traffic)

+Peafowl is not tied to any specific technology for packet capture.
+Accordingly, you can capture the packets using pcap, sockets, PF_RING or whatever technology you prefer.

 To correctly identify the protocol also when its data is split among multiple IP fragments and/or TCP segments and to avoid the possibility of evasion attacks, if required, the framework can perform IP defragmentation and TCP stream reassembly.